scottstanfield/newmac/readme.md

 * Delete the default profile.
 * Set both color schemes to the appropriate Solarized files from previous step.
 * I use 18 pt.
 Menlo for font.
 Window: columns=100, rows=35
+* Use the same font for both 'Regular Font' and 'Non-ASCII Font'

 When finished, your profile seetings dialog box should look like the one in this [github comment](https://github.com/scottstanfield/newmac/issues/2).